layline-io/layline-doc/docs/03-assets/formats/04-asset-format-generic.md

 Terminal element which is detected by a regular expression and consists of multiple parts separated by a separator and terminated by a terminator.
 These are typically records containing fields which are separated by a delimiter character (e.g. `,` or `;`).
 The complete record may be terminated by another character (e.g. `\n`  or `\r\n` as record separator).
-Because the lexical analyzer has no length information for the record, the regular expression specified as pattern has to match the full record including the record separator.
+Because the lexical analyzer has no length information for the record, the regular expression specified as a pattern has to match the full record including the record separator.

 **Used in:**